 4. Nike Men’s Air Zoom Pegasus 34 Running Shoe

-Nike Pegasus 34 is an awesome shoe that does not only looks cool but also provides the runner with plantar fasciitis outstanding support.
+Nike Pegasus 34 is an awesome shoe that not only looks cool but also provides the runner with plantar fasciitis outstanding support.
 It’s a solid shoe that will ensure you comfortable training moments for a long time.

 Plus, the Air Max tech has its cushion below the heel and also the forefoot zone which allows you to experience an ultra comfort level.

-Moreover, you will be amazed at the level of traction and grip of Nike Air Zoom Pegasus 34.
+Moreover, you will be amazed at the level of traction and grip of the Nike Air Zoom Pegasus 34.
 To deliver terrific stability, this shoe has a cellulose board inside its heel Air unit.
 The 10mm heel-to-toe drop is quite standard which will ensure a comfortable ride.

 Although it has so many good bells and whistles, it also has some dark sides.
 The first one is that some users might feel the toe room to be a bit narrow and another one is the tongue is very thin padded.
 However, in this price category, it would be a splendid deal.